RhetTbull/osxphotos/README.md

 ** Templating System **

 Several options, such as --directory, allow you to specify a template  which will be rendered to substitute template fields with values from the photo.
 For example, '{created.month}' would be replaced with the month name of the photo creation date.  e.g. 'November'.

 The general format for a template is '{TEMPLATE_FIELD[,[DEFAULT]]}'.
+Some templates have optional modifiers in form '{[[DELIM]+]TEMPLATE_FIELD[(PATH_SEP)][?VALUE_IF_TRUE][,[DEFAULT]]}'

 The ',' and DEFAULT value are optional.
 If TEMPLATE_FIELD results in a null (empty) value, the default is '_'.
 You may specify an alternate default value by appending ',DEFAULT' after template_field.  e.g. '{title,no_title}' would result in 'no_title' if the photo had no title.
 You may include other text in the template string outside the {} and use more than  one template field, e.g. '{created.year} - {created.month}' (e.g. '2020 - November').

 Some template fields such as 'hdr' are boolean and resolve to True or False.
-These take the form:
+These take the form: '{TEMPLATE_FIELD?VALUE_IF_TRUE,VALUE_IF_FALSE}', e.g.
-'{TEMPLATE_FIELD?VALUE_IF_TRUE,VALUE_IF_FALSE}', e.g. '{hdr?is_hdr,not_hdr}'.
+{hdr?is_hdr,not_hdr} which would result in 'is_hdr' if photo is an HDR  image and 'not_hdr' otherwise.

+Some template fields such as 'folder_template' are "path-like" in that they join  multiple elements into a single path-like string.
+For example, if photo is in  album Album1 in folder Folder1, '{folder_album}` results in 'Folder1/Album1'.
+This is so these template fields may be used as paths in --directory.
+If you intend to use such a field as a string, e.g. in the filename, you may specify  a different path separator using the form:
+'{TEMPLATE_FIELD(PATH_SEP)}'.
+For example, using the example above, '{folder_album(-)}' would result in  'Folder1-Album1' and '{folder_album()}' would result in  'Folder1Album1'.

+Some templates may resolve to more than one value.
+For example, a photo can have  multiple keywords so '{keyword}' can result in multiple values.
+If used in a filename  or directory, these templates may result in more than one copy of the photo being exported.
+For example, if photo has keywords "foo" and "bar", --directory '{keyword}' will result in  copies of the photo being exported to 'foo/image_name.jpeg' and 'bar/image_name.jpeg'.

+Multi-value template fields such as '{keyword}' may be expanded 'in place' with an optional delimiter using the template form '{DELIM+TEMPLATE_FIELD}'.
+For example, a photo with  keywords 'foo' and 'bar':

+'{keyword}' renders to 'foo' and 'bar'

+'{,+keyword}' renders to: 'foo,bar'

+'{; +keyword}' renders to: 'foo; bar'

+'{+keyword}' renders to 'foobar'

+Some template fields such as '{media_type}' use the 'DEFAULT' value to allow customization  of the output.
+For example, '{media_type}' resolves to the special media type of the  photo such as 'panorama' or 'selfie'.
+You may use the 'DEFAULT' value to override  these in form:
+'{media_type,video=vidéo;time_lapse=vidéo_accélérée}'.
+In this example, if photo is a time_lapse photo, 'media_type' would resolve to  'vidéo_accélérée' instead of 'time_lapse' and video would resolve to 'vidéo' if photo is an ordinary video.

 With the --directory and --filename options you may specify a template for the export directory or filename, respectively.
 The directory will be appended to the export path specified in the export DEST argument to export.
-For example, if template is '{created.year}/{created.month}', and export desitnation DEST is '/Users/maria/Pictures/export', the actual export directory for a photo would be '/Users/maria/Pictures/export/2020/March' if the photo was created in March 2020.
-Some template substitutions may result in more than one value, for example '{album}' if photo is in more than one album or '{keyword}' if photo has more than one keyword.
-In this case, more than one copy of the photo will be exported, each in a separate directory or with a different filename.
+For example, if template is '{created.year}/{created.month}', and export destination DEST is '/Users/maria/Pictures/export', the actual export directory for a photo would be '/Users/maria/Pictures/export/2020/March' if the photo was created in March 2020.

 The templating system may also be used with the --keyword-template option to set keywords on export (with --exiftool or --sidecar), for example, to set a